 If you really care about China and take an interest in learning its language and reading about its history, China will love you back and give you a good life.
+You can be living in China and working in Chins with glee and an easy time.
 Similarly, if you have a business idea and enough savings, China gives you the opportunity to start your own business cheaply and easily (more on that later).
 Living and working in China is also a lot of fun.
 Beer is cheap; you can eat out for every meal and still save money; you can even affordably take a taxi to and from work.
 It’s also big, and every town is vastly different from its neighbours.
 If you like to travel, and want a single country that has everything from metropolises to mountain villages, lakes to rivers to mountains, and everything in-between, China is the country for you.

 Who China is Not For

 China also has a firewall which blocks the use of the following sites and apps: Google, YouTube, Facebook, Twitter, Instagram, WordPress and most reputable Western news sites.
 This can be overcome with the use of a VPN, and there are many to choose from, but they do slow down, and they do fail, and this can be frustrating.
-You’ve been warned.
+Before you decide to go living in China or working in China, you’ve been warned.

 Teaching in China

-Teaching English is how most people arrive in China.
+Teaching English is how most people begin their time living in China.
 We’ve already made an extensive guide to teaching English in China, Korea, and Japan, but here are some details for the budding teacher looking to escape to China.